SahanaHemraj/SahanaHemraj/README.md

 ##  What Keeps Me Going

-I’m fascinated by how code can transform ideas into impactful solutions.
-Whether I’m optimizing large datasets, improving connectivity across devices, or fine-tuning performance on cloud systems —
-I love challenges that blend **data, distributed systems, and machine learning**.
+I’m fascinated by how code can transform ideas into scalable, real-world solutions.
+Whether I’m optimizing backend services, automating CI/CD pipelines, or improving reliability across distributed cloud systems, I enjoy tackling challenges that sit at the intersection of software engineering, cloud infrastructure, and DevOps.

-I believe in writing code that’s not only functional but also sustainable and easy to maintain.
+I believe in building systems that are not only functional, but also scalable, resilient, and easy to maintain.
-Every bug fixed and every system scaled feels like solving a puzzle that moves technology forward.
+Every deployment automated and every system optimized feels like solving a puzzle that helps teams move faster and build better software.

 ---